 A Payment Account is deemed to be inactive if:

-The money entered in the inactive Payment Account are deposited with the Caisse des Dépôts et Consignations at the end of a period of ten (10) years from the date of the last Payment Transaction, excluding the entry of debits by LEMON WAY, taking into account all types of fees and commissions; except in the event of the death of the account holder where the money registered in the inactive payment account shall be deposited with the Caisse des Dépôts et Consignations after a period of three (3) years following the date of the Account Holder’s death.
+The money entered in the inactive Payment Account is deposited with the Caisse des Dépôts et Consignations at the end of a period of ten (10) years from the date of the last Payment Transaction, excluding the entry of debits by Lemonway, taking into account all types of fees and commissions; except in the event of the death of the Account Holder, in which case the money registered in the inactive Payment Account shall be deposited with the Caisse des Dépôts et Consignations after a period of three (3) years following the date of the Account Holder’s death.

-The Account Holder may, under his sole responsibility, give a person the power to use his Payment Account to make the Payment Transactions as defined in the power of attorney.
-The power of attorney shall take effect only upon receipt of the duly completed form by the latter and subject to acceptance by LEMON WAY.
-Said acceptance will be notified by any means.
+The Account Holder may, under his/her sole responsibility, give a person the power to use his/her Payment Account to make the Payment Transactions as defined in the power of attorney.
+The power of attorney shall take effect only upon receipt and acceptance of the duly completed form by Lemonway.
+The power of attorney will be notified by any means.
 It shall automatically cease upon the death of the Account Holder.
-It may be revoked at the initiative of the Account Holder who shall inform the proxy and LEMON WAY by registered letter with acknowledgment of receipt.
-The termination shall take effect on the date of receipt of the termination by LEMON WAY.
-The Account Holder shall remain bound by the Payment Transactions initiated on his behalf until that date by the designated proxy.
+It may be revoked at the initiative of the Account Holder who shall inform the proxy and Lemonway by registered letter with acknowledgment of receipt.
+The termination shall take effect on the date of receipt of the notice by Lemonway.
+The Account Holder shall remain bound by the Payment Transactions initiated on his/her behalf until that date by the designated proxy.

-No intellectual property rights relating to the use of the Payment Service or the services rendered by LEMON WAY shall be transferred to the Account Holder under these General Conditions.
+No intellectual property rights relating to the use of the Payment Services or the services rendered by Lemonway shall be transferred to the Account Holder under these terms & conditions.

-LEMON WAY’s software and, as applicable, its documentation, is recognised by the Account Holder as intellectual work that LEMON WAY itself and the members of its staff undertake to consider as such by refraining from copying or reproducing said software and documentation, translating them into any other language, adapting them, distributing them for free or for a fee, or adding anything to them that does not conform to their specifications.
+Lemonway’s software and, as applicable, its documentation, is recognised by the Account Holder as intellectual work that the Account Holder itself and the members of its staff undertake to consider as such by refraining from copying or reproducing said software and documentation, translating them into any other language, adapting them, distributing them for free or for a fee, or adding anything to them that does not conform to their specifications.

-The Account Holder undertakes to adhere to the strictest confidentiality regarding all the techniques, commercial or of any other nature, of which he becomes aware as part of executing the Payment Service.
+The Account Holder undertakes to adhere to the strictest confidentiality regarding all the techniques, commercial or of any other nature, of which he/she becomes aware as part of executing the Payment Service.

 This confidentiality obligation will remain in effect for the duration of the subscription to the Payment Service and for three (3) years following the termination date of the Framework Agreement.
 This confidentiality obligation does not apply to information that is or becomes publicly available independently of the Account Holder.

-The Parties acknowledge that the Payment Transactions are covered by professional secrecy pursuant to Article L.519-22 of the French Monetary and Financial Code.
+The Parties acknowledge that the Payment Transactions are covered by professional secrecy pursuant to article L. 522-19 of the French Monetary and Financial Code.

-In the context of operation of the Site and the services provided by LEMON WAY, the processing of personal data is intended to manage the customers, the creation and management of accounts, management of the contracts, management of cancellations, management of disputes, website management, mailing, communications, the fight against money laundering and the financing of terrorism, marketing, KYC, development of statistics with the aim of improving the LEMON WAY tools, the management of requests concerning the rights of people, implementation of the Partners, support management.
+In the context of operation of the Partner Service and the services provided by Lemonway, the processing of personal data is intended to manage the customers, the creation and management of accounts, management of the contracts, management of cancellations, management of disputes, Website management, mailing, communications, the anti-money laundering and combating the financing of terrorism, KYC, development of statistics with the aim of improving the Lemonway tools, the management of requests concerning the rights of people, implementation of the Partners, support management.

-When the person has consented to having his personal data collected, the latter may withdraw his consent at any time.
-The Account Holder may withdraw his consent via the address firstname.lastname@example.org.
+When the person has consented to having his/her personal data collected, the latter may withdraw his/her consent, if the legal grounds for data collection do not exist anymore.
+The Account Holder may withdraw his/her consent via the address firstname.lastname@example.org

-When LEMON WAY collects and uses personal data based on the legitimate interest, the purpose is to prospect for customers and develop the number of its Partners.
+When Lemonway collects and uses personal data of its Partners’ representatives based on the legitimate interest, the purpose is to prospect for new Partners.

-Scoring is only implemented in the fight against money laundering, the fight against the financing of terrorism and the fight against fraud.
+Scoring is only implemented in the context of the anti-money laundering and combating the financing of terrorism and the fight against fraud.

 Purges concerning personal data are set up to verify the effective deletion as long as the storage or archiving period necessary for fulfilling the specified or imposed purposes is achieved.

-In accordance with the provisions in force, the Account Holder has rights regarding his personal data, which he can exercise by writing to the DPO at postal address mentioned in point 16.1 or sending an email to email@example.com.
+In accordance with the provisions in force, the Account Holder has rights regarding his/her personal data, which he/she can exercise by writing to the DPO at postal address mentioned in point 17.1 or sending an email to email@example.com

 Ø Right of access

-The Account Holder has the right to access the personal data concerning him.
-However, for security and confidentiality reasons, the request can only be processed if the Account Holder provides proof of his identity.
+The Account Holder has the right to access the personal data concerning him/her.
+However, for security and confidentiality reasons, the request can only be processed if the Account Holder provides proof of his/her identity.

 Ø Right of rectification

-The Account Holder has the right to request rectification of his personal data when it is inaccurate, erroneous, incomplete or obsolete.
+The Account Holder has the right to request rectification of his/her personal data when it is inaccurate, erroneous, incomplete or obsolete.

 Ø Right to limitation

-The Account Holder has the right to request limitation of his personal data.
-When the right to limitation is requested, LEMON WAY will only be able to store the data.
+The Account Holder has the right to request limitation of his/her personal data.
+When the right to limitation is requested, Lemonway will only be able to store the data.
 No other operation shall take place.

 Ø Right to portability

-The Account Holder reserves the right to request that the personal data that he has provided to LEMON WAY be returned to him in a structured, commonly used and machine-readable format for transmission to another data controller.
+The Account Holder reserves the right to request that the personal data that he/she has provided to Lemonway be returned to him/her in a structured, commonly used and machine-readable format for transmission to another data controller.
 This right can only be used if the data processing is based on the consent of the person concerned or based on a contract.

 Ø Right of objection

-The Account Holder may object to the use of his data in two situations:
+The Account Holder may object to the use of his/her data in two situations:

 Ø Right to deletion